tbaums/dcos-NUAN-labs/labs/5 - Couchbase-labs/README.md

-# Deploing Couchbase on DC/OS
+# Deploying Couchbase on DC/OS

 In this exercise we will experience the simplicity of deploying a fully operational Couchbase cluster with a single command.
 We will then proceed to validate that the cluster is operational by running some [N1QL](https://www.couchbase.com/products/n1ql).

 ## Deploy Couchbase Service from CLI

 From your DC/OS CLI, install the DC/OS Couchbase package from the Catalog.
-First, let's download download [couchbase.json](couchbase.json) with the following command:
+First, let's download [couchbase.json](couchbase.json) with the following command:

 ```
 curl -O https://raw.githubusercontent.com/tbaums/dcos-NUAN-labs/master/labs/5%20-%20Couchbase/couchbase.json